Artificial Intelligence and Machine Learning

 Visual inspection is one of the most commonly used approaches in the production process.
 It entails visually inspecting the components of an assembly line to detect and repair problems.

 A computer is used to capture, record, and store images as well as objects.
 Thus, it saves time and also increases efficiency.
-For example, if an inspector inspects an assembly line, it may take him/her a couple of hours to finish the inspection process, whereas an AI-powered software will scan the assembly line within a few minutes.
+For example, if an inspector inspects an assembly line, it may take him/her a couple of hours to finish the inspection process, whereas AI-powered software will scan the assembly line within a few minutes.

 What is Deep Learning in a Visual Inspection?